Metastatic Colorectal Cancer: Clinical Trial Conversation

 Jonathan M. Hernandez, M.D.

 Dr. Jonathan Hernandez is a surgical oncologist and hepatopancreatobiliary surgeon.
 He specializes in the treatment of pancreatic tumors and tumors of the liver and bile ducts.
 Dr. Hernandez's research efforts focus on elucidating the mechanisms through which tumor cells coopt the microenvironment of distant organs to form life-threatening metastases.
 The goal of his research program is to provide patients undergoing resection of localized tumor(s) with novel adjunctive therapies to prevent recurrence of their disease at a later time.
-Dr. Hernandez is also Assistant Program Director of the Surgical Oncology Research Fellowship.
+Dr. Hernandez is also Associate Program Director of the Surgical Oncology Research Fellowship.

 American Board of Surgery: General Surgery